 *Maybe this needs a sarcasm tag – I wish I wasn’t the difficult patient!

 **I really like Midsomer Murders.

 ***I expect feedback from people saying XYZ treatment cured them, and I am glad when patients find something that alleviates their symptoms.
+Heck, even I take supplements and have tried various other remedies.
 However, many such treatments are entirely untested and unproven, so there is no evidence that a treatment that worked for one individual will apply to the rest of the ME/CFS population.
 In fact, some therapies which may be successful for mild sufferers may severely damage the health of a moderate-severely affected patient.
-I cannot endorse any treatment which is not backed up by rigorous scientific evidence or a strong approval rating in an extensive patient survey.
+Therefore, I cannot in all good conscience endorse such treatments which may at best, not work, or at worse, cause serious damage.
 Just remember: anecdote is not the plural of data.

 ¹Collatz, A. (2016).
 A Systematic Review of Drug Therapies for Chronic Fatigue Syndrome/Myalgic Encephalomyelitis.
 Clinical Therapeutics, Vol 1, Number 1.